 Scheduled to open in 2021, residents can look forward to amenities such as a 2000 sq. ft.
 Skytop lounge with game area and chef’s kitchen, coffee bar, pool deck, full-service restaurant and bar, three Techi robot butlers, co-working spaces, bike storage, pet salon and much more.
 Owners will also have the option to partake in the condo-hotel’s short-term rental program, renting out to the likes of Airbnb, without any restrictions.

-Which of these pre-constructions do you think is worth your time and money?
+Which of these Miami pre-construction condo buildings do you think is worth your time and money?
 Leave us a comment below to get the conversation started!